 The Cleaner Vehicle Discount will need to be renewed each year at a cost of £10.

 Unfortunately not.
-From 25 December 2025, the Cleaner Vehicle discount will end, meaning all electric vehicles – including pure battery electric vehicles – will no longer be exempt, and EV drivers will have to pay the congestion charge.
+While electric vehicles are currently exempt in 2023, from 25 December 2025, the Cleaner Vehicle discount will end.
+After this date, all electric vehicles – including pure battery electric vehicles – will no longer be exempt, and EV drivers will have to pay the congestion charge.
 That is, of course, unless you are eligible for another discount.

 No, the Congestion Charge and the Ultra Low Emission Zone are entirely different, despite both attempting to tackle air pollution in the UK.